MrJohnDev/PPSSPP-ios-ipa-fix/README.md

-# PPSSPP iOS ipa fix
+# PPSSPP iOS ipa fix (no JB)

-Rename "PPSSPP-info.plist" to "info.plist"
+1. Rename "PPSSPP-info.plist" to "info.plist"
-Open ipa in 7zip and replace in Payload/PPSSPP.app/info.plist
+2. Open ipa in 7zip
+3. Replace file in Payload/PPSSPP.app/info.plist
+4. Install ipa via sidloadly or altstore

 Have a good day/night!